cschladetsch/JsIndustrialProducer/Readme.md

 2. **Adjust Parameters**: Use the sliders to set your desired tempo, intensity, and distortion levels
 3. **Select Structure**: Choose a song structure from the dropdown menu
 4. **Generate Song**: Click "Generate Song" to create the MIDI data
-5. **Preview**: Click "Play Preview" to hear a synthesized version in your browser
+5. **Play Full Song**: Click "Play Full Song" to hear the complete synthesized version in your browser
 6. **Download**: Click "Download MIDI" to save the generated file

 ## File Structure